Welcome to the Cheung Group

 (Left to right) Millad Ghane, Jacob Tinnin, Hoa Trinh, Dr. Margaret Cheung, Andrei Gasic, Fabio Zegarra, Yossi Eliaz, Jake Ezerski

 Theoretical Biological Physics and Computational Materials Science

-Our research focuses on the field of theoretical biological physics and computational materials science.
-One of the projects is to understand the physical principles of macromolecules and to investigate how their molecular behavior inside a cell collectively amounts to specific functions at a subcellular level.
+Dr. Cheung engages in theoretical and computational research in the field of biological physics.
+Her research mostly focuses on the molecular level of protein dynamics inside a cell.
 Macromolecules and cytosolic scaffolds crowd the interior of a cell.
 Their intriguing interactions form robust networks of smart matter that is capable of making collective decisions for cellular survival.
 It is our long-term research goal to understand how the fidelity of information, built from macromolecules, travels across a noisy environment in a cell.
-The challenge of understanding them lies in the complexity of the systems where the experimental measurements available for quantitative modeling is scarce.
+The challenge of understanding them lies in the complexity of the systems where the experimental measurements for quantitative modeling is scarce.

 Several research positions for graduate students are available.